lleger/elixir-school/lessons/basics/documentation.md

 end
 ```

- - Try to include some code examples in your documentation, this also allows you to generate automatic tests from the code examples found in a module, function or macro with [ExUnit.DocTest][].
-In order to do that, one needs to invoke the `doctest/1` macro from their test case and write their examples according to some guidelines, which are detailed in the [official documentation][ExUnit.DocTest]
+ - Try to include some code examples in your documentation.
+This also allows you to generate automatic tests from the code examples found in a module, function, or macro with [ExUnit.DocTest][].
+In order to do that, one needs to invoke the `doctest/1` macro from their test case and write their examples according to the guidelines, which are detailed in the [official documentation][ExUnit.DocTest]

 [ExUnit.DocTest]: http://elixir-lang.org/docs/master/ex_unit/ExUnit.DocTest.html